krzentner/language-world/data/text-davinci-003/chain_md/door-open-3.md

     Steps:  1.
-Put gripper above door handle  2.
-Drop gripper around door handle  3.
-Pull open the door
+Put gripper around the door handle  2.
+Pull open the door The door handle has a sharp angle and the door is relatively small, so we need to be careful when grabbing the handle.
+Put the gripper around the door handle.
-- When the robot's gripper is not almost vertically aligned with door handle, the robot should put gripper above door handle.
+    - When the robot's gripper is not around the door handle, the robot should put the gripper around the door handle.
-- When the robot's gripper is almost vertically aligned with the door handle and the robot's gripper is open, the robot should put gripper around door handle.
+    If the gripper is around the door handle we can start pulling open the door.
-- When the robot's gripper is vertically aligned with the door handle, the robot should pull door open.
+    - When the robot's gripper is around the door handle, the robot should pull the door open.